On The Virtual Cosmetic Surgery Conjecture: Introduction

 \subsection{Acknowledgements}

 I would like to thank the referee on a previous version for useful comments, Nathan Dunfield, Jessica Purcell, and Cameron Gordon for helpful conversations, and Robert Lipshitz for support, suggestions, and corrections.
+I would also like to thank Tye Lidman for pointing out an error in a previous version.